 Green roofing means different things to different people.
 Green roofing can be as simple as using a reflective coating to reflect heat or as advanced as a fully planted living roof.
 The Waterproofers uses the terms “Green Roof” to describe roof systems where environmentally friendly products are used in conjunction with light colours to aid in the reduction or electricity use.
 The term “Living Roof” describes a system whereby the roof is planted with flora to not only insulate the building but to help generate oxygen and an environment for fauna to thrive.
 A living roof system can also act as a bio-filtration system for rainwater collection.
+Buildings with living roofs are also referred to as “earth sheltered buildings”.

 Green roof waterproofing can be achieved using most of our available waterproofing systems.
 Where the requirement exists for a Low VOC membrane system the only options available are seamless liquid membranes.